TianleJin/Algorithmic-Contests-Solutions/README.md

 # Coding Contests
-My solutions for various different algorithmic competitions.
+My solutions for various different algorithmic competitions written in C++ and Python.